alco-company/mortimer-bellis/WORKLOG.md

 - job.next_run_at nil!
 - job.shouldnt? returned !can? inverse: true - which was double neg!!
 - don't finish job - reschedule once finished
+- on backup background_jobs that are active? will be set to un_planned - to be prepared for restore

 ### 24/11/2025